MohammedFuad97/Brisk-DataTable/README.md

         alert();
     });

-<strong>In case you are going to enable Filters, you need to declare this GLOBALS over your entire app before step #2:</strong>
+### In case you are going to enable Filters, you need to declare this GLOBALS over your entire app before step #2:

     const GLOBALS = {
         base_url: 'http://domain-name.com',